mzica/skillsjournal/README.md

 # skillsjournal
-IT skills that I can showcase to future employers.
+DevOps skills that I can showcase to future employers.